Physics for aliens and English for journalists: how to spend a weekend in new York city (April 10-12)

 More info: This course is designed for non-native English speakers who are interested to learn more about media literacy.

-Students will examine the various types of media, including Newspapers, magazines, TV and social networks.
-This will help them to develop a wider understanding of the role of media in our lives, to expand vocabulary and to acquire the necessary language skills to analyze read and seen on the Internet.
+His listeners will get acquainted with different types of media, including Newspapers, magazines, TV and social networks.
+This will help them to develop a wider understanding of the role of media in our lives, broaden their vocabulary and give you the necessary language skills to analyze read and seen on the Internet.

 Cost: Free